2009 NASCAR Sprint All-Star Race

-The NASCAR Sprint Showdown and Sprint All-Star Race XXV was the 25th anniversary running of NASCAR's special non-points race involving winners of the 2008 and 2009 NASCAR Sprint Cup Series races through the 2009 Southern 500 presented by GoDaddy.com as well as Sprint All-Star Race XV-XXIV winners, and past Sprint Cup champions from the decade covering 1999 to 2008.
+The NASCAR Sprint Showdown and Sprint All-Star Race XXV was the 25th anniversary running of NASCAR's special non-championship race involving winners of the 2008 and 2009 NASCAR Sprint Cup Series races through the 2009 Southern 500 presented by GoDaddy.com as well as Sprint All-Star Race XV-XXIV winners, and past Sprint Cup champions from the decade covering 1999 to 2008.
 The event was run Saturday night, May 16, 2009, at the 1.5 mi Lowe's Motor Speedway in the Charlotte, North Carolina suburb of Concord.
 Both the All-Star Race and the Showdown were broadcast on Speed in the United States while MRN broadcast it on the radio and Sirius XM Radio on satellite radio.
+Tony Stewart would go on to win the event.

 Eligible drivers and teams

 The following drivers qualified for the race in these categories:

 Past Cup champion drivers

 The following six drivers fit into the past Champions category: